joshkneeland/refactoru-card-flip/README.md

-# This is the card flip exercsie
+# This is the card flip exercise

-* Here is item 1
-* Here is item 2
+* Practice with HTML and CSS